Mykyta-G/Workspace-Buddy/README.md

 ## 🌐 Website Management

 ### **How It Works**
-The Mac Preset Handler now includes intelligent browser website management that automatically opens specific URLs when you switch to presets containing browser applications.
+The Workspace Buddy now includes intelligent browser website management that automatically opens specific URLs when you switch to presets containing browser applications.

 ### **Setting Up Websites**
 1. **Expand a Preset**: Click on any preset row to expand it